prometheus/docs/content/docs/introduction/roadmap.md

 metadata in the future.
 The first step is to aggregate this data in-memory in Prometheus and provide it via an experimental API endpoint.

+### First-class metric type support

+Prometheus breaks up notions of first class metric types such as Histograms or Summaries into a flattened time series based representation in various places.
+Prometheus' database and query language are both time-series oriented.
+The exposition formats provide different degrees of first-class metrics.

+The protocol buffer exposition format provides full first-class metrics.
+The text format reduces them into a time series representation and merely provieds typing hints.
+Providing stronger typing for the text format is one potential goal of the [OpenMetrics intiative](https://github.com/RichiH/OpenMetrics).
+Adapting such first-class metrics in the storage layer may provide significant performance benefits through a reduced number of time series and specialized compression algorithms.
+This can likely be implemented as transparently to the user.
+Stronger typing in the query language may enhance expressiveness and prevent many cases of semantically invalid queries.
+It is unclear whether PromQL can be adapted to support true metric types or whether a new query language should be developed.

 ### Prometheus metrics format as a standard

 We intend to submit a cleaned up version of our format for standardization